Graph Neural Architecture Search with GPT-4: Conclusions

 \section{Conclusions}

-In this paper, we present a new graph neural architecture search method based on GPT-4, namely GPT4GNAS.
-We design a new class of GNAS prompts that enables GPT-4 to understand existing graph search space, search strategy, and search feedback.
-By leveraging the powerful generative capability of GPT-4, our method generates better GNN architectures than existing GNAS methods.
-Experimental results show that GPT4GNAS can generate the best GNN architectures by exploring on average 97.5 GNN architectures on the benchmark graph datasets.
-Moreover, ablation studies show that each component of the new GNAS prompts is beneficial for generating more accurate architectures.
-The feedback prompt for GPT-4 indicates the fast convergence capability by continuously fine-tuning GNAS from the model evaluation feedback.
-In the future, it is interesting yet challenging to embed GPT-4 into a dynamic graph neural architecture search space.
+In this paper, we present a new graph neural architecture search method based on Large Language Models, namely GNAS-LLM.
+We design a new class of \textit{GNAS prompts} that enable LLMs to understand existing graph search space, search strategy, and search feedback.
+By leveraging the powerful generative capability of LLMs, GNAS-LLM generates better GNN architectures than existing GNAS methods.
+Experimental results show that GNAS-LLM can generate the best GNN architectures by exploring 97.5 GNN architectures on average on the benchmark datasets.
+Moreover, ablation studies show that the GNAS prompts are successful in generating accurate architectures.
+Last but not least, the reward of the GNAS prompts promotes fast convergence of GNAS-LLM by continuously fine-tuning the prompts based on the model evaluation feedback.